pathakmukul/Gemini-LIVE-API-Bidirectional-Audio-in-React-Native/README.md

   - Implements echo cancellation to prevent audio feedback loops.
   - Eliminates the problem of the microphone picking up speaker output.

+- **Transcript Popup:**
+  - View a live transcript of your conversation in a chat-like popup.
+  - User messages appear as green bubbles on the right, AI messages as dark bubbles on the left.
+  - Transcript logs both your speech and the AI's responses in real time.
+  - Easily accessible with a dedicated Transcript button next to the Start button.

+- **Mute Button:**
+  - Mute/Unmute the microphone to control audio input.
+  - Doesnt close the connection with Gemini Live API; only stops sharing audio with it.
+  - Even when muted, the app continues to receive and play back AI responses which were already generated.

 - **Speaker Routing:**
   - Forces playback through the bottom-firing (loud) speakers, not the earpiece.
   - Includes robust fallback mechanisms to ensure proper audio routing.